Customer Success Story: Norwegian Air

 Changing the Way We Fly

-From teaching Norway’s air travelers to book their flights online to offering mobile phone and wireless Internet services on flights as early as 2008, Norwegian Air has always been at the forefront of technology.
-It is hardly surprising that the airline has been recognized as "Best Low-Cost Airline in Europe" for the fifth year running, and "World’s Best Low-Cost Long Haul Airline" for the third year running.
+From teaching Norway’s air travellers to book their flights online to offering mobile phone and wireless Internet services on flights as early as 2008, Norwegian Air has always been at the forefront of technology.
+It is hardly surprising that the airline has been recognised as "Best Low-Cost Airline in Europe" for the fifth year running, and "World’s Best Low-Cost Long Haul Airline" for the third year running.

 Interestingly, 2008 was also the year when Norwegian kick-started the Electronic Flight Bag (EFB) solution for their pilots.
 Every 3 years the company upgrades their current EFB system to keep up with technology improvements, and to add more speed and trustworthiness to the EFB solution.
 The company started with a Novero device, switched to Panasonic Touchpads in 2013, and are now using ultra-trustworthy ThinkPad X1 tablets as part of their EFB solution.

 From being a little known regional airline to gaining global recognition as a pioneer and disruptor in the aviation industry, Norwegian has come a long way since it started operations in 2002.
 One of the key attributes that helped them get here is the company’s ‘out-of-the-box’ approach to doing business.
 This is evident in the way Norwegian implemented their EFB solution.

 Deploying an EFB solution for an airline presents a number of unique challenges.
 Put simply, an EFB solution is designed to replace the pilot’s physical flight bag – which earlier carried checklists, flights plans, and navigation charts – with a laptop, tablet or a device.